slaclab/rogue/docs/src/hardware/axi/features.rst

    axiStream->setDriverDebug(true);

-The debug messages can then be viewed using the dmesg command in linux:
+The debug messages can then be viewed using the dmesg command in Linux:

 .. code::